nixworks/public/news/2010/09/14/README.md

 ##### Cecilia Romero
 ### [Cecilia Romero resigns as the head of the Mexican National Institute of Migration in the wake of massacre of 72 migrants at the hands of a drug cartel. ](/news/2010/09/14/cecilia-romero-resigns-as-the-head-of-the-mexican-national-institute-of-migration-in-the-wake-of-massacre-of-72-migrants-at-the-hands-of-a-d.md)
-_Context: drug cartel, Cecilia Romero, National Institute of Migration_
+_Context: Cecilia Romero, drug cartel, National Institute of Migration_

 ##### Christine O'Donnell
 ### [Christine O'Donnell is elected the Republican Party candidate in the Delaware US Senate race. ](/news/2010/09/14/christine-o-donnell-is-elected-the-republican-party-candidate-in-the-delaware-us-senate-race.md)
-_Context: Republican, Delaware, US Senate race, Christine O'Donnell_
+_Context: Delaware, Christine O'Donnell, Republican, US Senate race_

 ## [Previous Day...](/news/2010/09/13/index.md)